MorgainReed/Morgain-s-Projects/SQL Subfolder.md

 **Process**
 - For each customer we want to know how many unique days they have visited, so we must use both **COUNT** and **DISTINCT**, in order to not count any visits on the same day twice.
+- Grouping this is crutial as we do not want a **COUNT** for each entry in the sales table.

 ## 3. What was the first item from the menu purchased by each customers
 ````sql